GetBlok-io/ergo-smartpooling-contracts/README.md

 and pool fees, this means that the Command Box directly affects whether or not a valid consensus transaction may occur.

-The Command Box is technically an optional payment and it is not a requirement that the money it holds is redistributed.
-For example, if we have a SmartPool with a Pool Operator defined as a simple P2PK address's propBytes, what happens with the Command Box's funds is up to the Pool Operator.
-This also means that each consensus transaction would have to be signed by the pool operator, since that is a requirement for any P2PK script.
-If the Pool Operator wished, they could simply create an Output Box in each consensus transaction that has the same value as the Command Box and is also protected by their P2PK script.
-In this way, no funds are injected into the SmartPool.

-When funds *are* injected using the command box, the possibilities are endless.
-Imagine a SmartPool which wishes to add an automatic block bounty, where the miner who finds the block gets an extra reward of 5 ERG.
-We may create a Command Box script that takes some miner's P2PK script bytes as an input and requires that a transaction spending the Command Box has an output box of 5 ERG protected by the miner's script.
-When a block is found, we may pass the block finder's propBytes to the Command Box script and create a Command Box with a value of 5 ERG.
-The SmartPool's consensus transaction will now require that a box with the Block Bounty of 5 ERG be created, in addition to the other boxes created during a standard consensus.
-The Block Bounty box will be protected by the Block Finder's P2PK script, as was specified in the Command Box Contract.

-We may also use the command box to create a SmartPool governed by vote.
-Let us say we have command box that requires 50% of the members in the Metadata Box to submit a vote.
-We define a vote to be some

 ## This project is made using Ergo-Appkit